Derry beat Down in shootout to reach McKenna final

 They were on the verge of losing to Down until the prolific Shane McGuigan, who was excellent throughout, equalised from a free with the last touch of the game in the fifth minute of injury time.

-That came just a minute after Down looked to have edged the match with a Barry O'Hagan free after Derry's Chrissy McKaigue was shown a yellow card midway through the second half and Down's Ryan McEvoy leaving the pitch early for two yellow cards.
+That came just a minute after Down looked to have edged the match with a Barry O'Hagan free after Derry's Chrissy McKaigue was shown a red card midway through the second half for raising his hands to Ceilum Doherty and Down's Ryan McEvoy leaving the pitch early for two yellow cards.

-The Oak Leafers took a 1-8 to 1-6 lead into the interval of a feisty encounter that saw players from both sides clashing just before the throw-in was about to take place.
+The Oak Leafers took a 1-8 to 1-6 lead into the interval of a feisty encounter that saw players from both sides clashing just before the throw-in.

-It was Derry who scored the opening goal of the game on 16 minutes when Padraig Cassidy took advantage of the Down defence standing off, allowing him the space to fire past goalkeeper John O'Hare to put his side 1-2 to 0-3 ahead.
+Derry scored the opening goal of the game on 16 minutes when Padraig Cassidy took advantage of the Down defence standing off, allowing him the space to fire past goalkeeper John O'Hare to put his side 1-2 to 0-3 ahead.

 Down responded with their first goal just before the hour mark when Niall Donnelly profited from Derry giving away possession before finding the net with a well-taken strike.